noir-lang/noir/docs/docs/concepts/foundation/communication/cross_chain_calls.md

 - At some point, a rollup will be executed, in this step messages are "moved" from pending on Domain A, to ready on Domain B. Note that consuming the message is "pulling & deleting" (or nullifying).
 The action is atomic, so a message that is consumed from the pending set MUST be added to the ready set, or the state transition should fail.
 A further constraint on moving messages along the way, is that only messages where the `sender` and `recipient` pair exists in a leaf in the contracts tree are allowed!
 - When the message have been added to the ready set, the `recipient` can consume the message as part of a function call.

-Something that might seem weird when comparing to other cross-chain setups, is that we are "pulling" messages, and that the message don't need to be calldata for a function call.
+Something that might seem weird when compared to other cross-chain setups, is that we are "pulling" messages, and that the message don't need to be calldata for a function call.
 For _Arbitrum_ and the like, execution is happening FROM the "message bridge", which then calls the L1 contract.
 For us, you call the L1 contract, and it should then consume messages from the message box.
 Why? _Privacy_!
 When pushing, we would be needing full `calldata`.
 Which for functions with private inputs is not really something we want as that calldata for L1 -> L2 transactions are committed to on L1, e.g., publicly sharing the inputs to a private function.

 By instead pulling, we can have the "message" be something that is derived from the arguments instead.
 This way, a private function to perform second half of a deposit, could leak the "value" deposited and "who" made the deposit (as this is done on L1), but the new owner can be hidden on L2.